-Hrunalaug is one of Iceland’s 45+ phenomenal hot pools.
-Nestled in nature and conveniently located in the Golden Circle, Hrunalaug Hot Spring is unique and delightful, and has its challenges due to its size and popularity.
+Nestled in nature and located in the Golden Circle, Hrunalaug is a unique Icelandic hot spring.
+However, due to its size and popularity, it has its challenges.

 Planning a trip?
-Here are things to know about Iceland before going.
+Here’s what to know about Iceland.

 Hrunalaug Hot Spring at a Glance